Arrival

 And don’t forget to find the Rosetta Stone.

-After the shower at the airport and the excitement of starting our adventure, we were full of energy, but by 5pm we were dragging.
+Even with the jet lag, we were full of energy to start our adventure, but by 5pm we were dragging.
 The time change was catching up with us.
 We found a nifty place called the Flat Iron for dinner.
 My wife commented on what a good business plan it had, limited entree items, but what they offered, they did right.
 We went with their specialty, a rump steak, sliced and served on a wood cutting board with a small meat cleaver for a knife; tender and delicious.
 They give each patron a tiny meat cleaver charm, which you can exchange for an ice cream cone.
 The night we were there the flavor was salted caramel, dipped in chocolate shavings.
 On the walk back to the hotel, we fell into an Irish pub called Millers, and ordered a perfect pint of Guinness to sit and talk about our day.
 My search for a good English Ale would start tomorrow.
-Back at the room, we prepared for our trip through the Chunnel to Paris in the morning, and were in bed by 7:30pm.
+Back at the room, we prepared for our early morning to Paris and were in bed by 7:30pm.
 I believe I was asleep in less than a minute.

 Previous